osic/benchmarking_live-migration/README.md

         }

-Edit the file vars.rc and change it accordingly to your requirements
+Edit the file vars.rc and change it accordingly to your requirements:

         vi vars.rc

         #!/bin/bash